 Be an ally for disabled people

 If you’re looking to learn more about disabilities, it’s best to talk to someone with the disability you want to learn more about.
 This doesn’t mean harassing people in public though, or asking prying questions about conditions.
 Following disabled creators on Twitter, reading blogs, and researching online are all great ways to be an ally to members of the disability community.
-For my full list of tips, read my post on being an ally for disabled people here.

 The future is accessible